KnightWhoSaysNi/HeroDefense/README.md

 * More levels - currently there is only a "tutorial level"
 * More traps
 * Spells for the player
-* Leveling system - currently the player gains experience and level, but those number affect nothing
+* Leveling system - currently the player gains experience and level, but those numbers affect nothing
 * Gameplay balance

 Code specific